department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 template: 1-topic-landing
 ---

-If you are a dependent or survivor of a Veteran, you may be eligible for educational assistance through a GI Bill program.
+If you're a dependent or survivor of a Veteran, you may qualify for educational assistance through a GI Bill program.
 <div class="call-out" markdown="1">

-### Are you eligible for benefits?
+### Can I get education benefits?
-Yes, if you are the child or spouse of a Servicemember:
+You can get education benefits if, you are the child or spouse of a Servicemember who:
-  - Who died in the line of duty after September 10, 2001, or
+  - Died in the line of duty after September 10, 2001, **or**
-  - Who is missing in action or was captured in the line of duty by a hostile force, or
+  - Is missing in action or was captured in the line of duty by a hostile force, **or**
-  -	Who was forcibly detained in the line of duty by a foreign government or power, or
+  -	Was forcibly detained in the line of duty by a foreign government or power, **or**
-  -	Who is hospitalized or receiving outpatient treatment for a service-connected permanent and total disability and likely to be discharged for that disability.
+  -	Is hospitalized or receiving outpatient treatment for a service-connected permanent and total disability and likely to be discharged for that disability.
-Yes, if you are the child or spouse of a Veteran:

-  - Who is permanently and totally disabled due to a service-connected disability, or
+You can get benefits if you are the child or spouse of a Veteran who is permanently and totally disabled due to a service-connected disability, or
   -	Who died while on active duty or as a result of a service-connected disability.

-Yes, if you are eligible to receive a transfer of Post-9/11 GI Bill benefits.
+You can get benefits if you qualify to receive a transfer of Post-9/11 GI Bill benefits.

-### Who is covered
-Your family
+### Who's covered?
+Qualified spouses and dependents
 </div>

-### Available benefits
+### What benefits can I get?

 - Education and training opportunities
-- Significant tuition-funding assistance
-- A location-adjusted housing allowance for you to pay your living expenses during enrollment
+- Money for tuition
+- Money for housing
-- A stipend for books and supplies
+- Money for books and supplies

 --------

-### How it works
+### How do I get these benefits?

-There are two main GI Bill programs offering educational assistance to survivors and dependents of Veterans:
+You'll need to apply for benefits.
+There are 2 main GI Bill programs offering educational assistance to survivors and dependents of Veterans:

 - [The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/) is available for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
 - [The Survivors' and Dependents' Educational Assistance (DEA) program](/education/gi-bill/survivors-dependent-assistance/dependents-education/) offers education and training opportunities to eligible dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.

-You may be eligible for both of these programs, but you can use only one of them.
-You’ll have to decide which one when you apply, and once you make this decision, it is final.
+You may be eligible for both of these programs, but you can use only 1 of them.
+You’ll have to decide which one when you apply, and once you make this decision, you can't change your mind.

 **Exception:** As a beneficiary, you cannot use the same qualifying event for more than one benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.